hypo69/hypo/docs/gemini/out/en/explainer/src/utils/convertors/ns.md

 **Dependencies:**

 The diagram shows the imports necessary for the `ns` module. `json` and `csv` are standard libraries for JSON and CSV operations respectively.
-The `SimpleNamespace` and `Pathlib` imports provide core functionalities related to the SimpleNamespace type and file paths. `Typing` is used for type hinting and `xml2dict` from `src.utils.convertors`, `save_csv_file` from `src.utils.csv`, `save_xls_file` from `src.utils.xls` and `logger` from `src.logger` are custom modules/functions from other parts of the Hypotez project, demonstrating the project's modular structure.
+The `SimpleNamespace` and `Pathlib` imports provide core functionalities related to the SimpleNamespace type and file paths. `Typing` is used for type hinting and `xml2dict` from `src.utils.convertors`, `save_csv_file` from `src.utils.csv`, `save_xls_file` from `src.utils.xls` and `logger` from `src.logger` are custom modules/functions from other parts of the Hypotez project, demonStarting the project's modular structure.

 ## <explanation>